-How to get tickets for the World Cup 2026 final at MetLife stadium and more key details for the FIFA game
+How to get tickets for the World Cup 2026 final at MetLife Stadium and more key details for the FIFA game

 MetLife Stadium getting a name change

 MetLife Stadium will have a name change for the duration of the tournament.
-It will be known as "New York New Jersey Stadium" throughout the duration of the tournament
+It will be known as "New York New Jersey Stadium" throughout the tournament.
+That's because FIFA, and certain other sports tournaments, bar the use of corporate-sponsored stadium names in their coverage, considering it a form of marketing.
+So stadiums for those events are typically given a generic name, based on their location.

 Where is the FIFA World Cup 2026?